aaradhya2711/AI-Research-Paper-Intelligent-System/README.md

 A transformer-based approach was implemented using `facebook/bart-large-mnli`.

+This approach:

+- Extracts entities and noun phrases from text.
+- Uses Zero-Shot Classification to automatically assign labels.
+- Predicts entity categories without manually defining patterns.

-This approach automatically classifies entities into categories such as:
+The entities are classified into categories such as:

 - PROGRAMMING_LANGUAGE
 - FRAMEWORK